vim-ctrlspace/vim-ctrlspace/README.md

 files or directories that are available in a typical project root directory, like e.g. `.git` or `.hg` directories.
 You can define them yourself in the `g:ctrlspace_project_root_markers` variable.
 If no markers found, the plugin will check if perhaps this directory is a known root.
-The known roots are those ones you provided (accepted) yourself when no markers are found.
-If the current directory cannot be proven as a project root, the algorithm will repeat the whole procedure in the parent directory.
+The known roots are those ones you provided (accepted) yourself when no markers were found.
+If the current directory cannot be proven as a project root, the algorithm will repeat the whole procedure in the parent one.

-After checking all predecessors it will ask you to provide the root folder.
-After your acceptance that root folder will be pemanently stored in the `.cs_cache` file.
+After checking all predecessors it will ask you to provide the root folder explicitly.
+After your acceptance that root folder will be stored pemanently in the `.cs_cache` file.

 ### Main Modes